 While there are many home remedies for acid reflux, knowing which foods cause acid reflux is your best bet from experiencing it in the first place.

 If you frequently get acid reflux, I would recommend you follow a healthy, alkalizing diet.
-This will help you take great strides in bettering digestive function and reducing the overall symptoms of acid reflux, and prevent the uncomfortable feeling from ever starting.
+This will help you take great strides in bettering digestive function and reducing the overall symptoms of acid reflux [1], and prevent the uncomfortable feeling from ever starting.

-List of Foods to Avoid if you get Acid Reflux
+Foods to Avoid if you get Acid Reflux

 Below is a list of foods that cause acid reflux.
 While it may not always be easy, try to avoid these foods when possible.